namecoin/ncdns/README.md

     a `.bit` domain.
 If you want to use DNSSEC, generate keys as shown above and configure ncdns appropriately.

   - Install and setup the Unbound recursive resolver on your system.
-Set it up to start at boot.
+On most systems, the recommended way to install Unbound is to install DNSSEC Trigger, which installs and configures Unbound automatically.

+    If you wish to use DNSSEC, add the ncdns DNSKEY to Unbound as a trust anchor as shown above.
 See above for configuration suggestions.
-If you wish to use DNSSEC, add the ncdns DNSKEY to Unbound as a trust anchor as shown above.
-(Make sure Unbound listens only on localhost.)

   - Edit `/etc/resolv.conf` to point to the Unbound resolver at 127.0.0.1.
     (If this file is generated automatically via DHCP or similar, you may